the-engine-room/library/_posts/2015-12-07-microtasking.md

 * __Most volunteers will contribute for a maximum of 5-10 minutes, with a minority contributing over a longer period.__ However, this minority typically contributes most of the data that microtasking platforms receive.
 For example, Greenpeace Guardianes said that about 10% of its 30,000 users make 90% of the total contributions to the site.
 * __Volunteers are most likely to complete tasks that are comprehensible in a short space of time.__ Interviewees said that projects often struggled with simplifying tasks down into the base unit of analysis.
 As the founder of Pybossa put it: “‘simple’ doesn’t mean ‘not complex,’ but volunteers shouldn’t need to spend a lot of time trying to understand the task.”
 * __‘Divide and conquer’: volunteers should only be asked to complete one type of task at a time.__ Zooniverse’s co-founder noted: “research teams tend to want to milk everything possible out of a task sequence, but experience has demonstrated that it’s always possible to go back and ask questions later on.”
 Pybossa’s founder added that some organisations were now successfully running 3-5 projects in parallel, with sets of volunteers each conducting a discrete, separate task to collect data that contributed to the project’s overall goal.
-* __Volunteers are likely to contribute more effectively when they can access information about the context of a task.__ Tomnod started by giving volunteers access to a small, 400-pixel satellite image, but found that they contributed much more effectively when they could see the wider region of which that image was a part.
+* __Volunteers are likely to contribute more effectively when they can access information about the context of a task.__ Tomnod started by giving volunteers access to a small, 400-pixel satellite image, but found that they contributed much more effectively when they could see the wider region of which that image was a part (using satellite imagery from Digital Globe, which runs Tomnod).
 As the project lead of the Planetary Response Network said: “any project will have complete beginners and near-experts.
 The idea is to train people so they can become experts [by providing the right guidance].”
 * __There is a natural limit to the length of time that most volunteers will contribute.__ As Fairplay Alliance found: “Most of the volunteers were really active for 4-6 weeks – we could sustain it a bit longer with gamification (encouraging competition between users), but not much longer.”